mongodb/docs/source/usage.rst

 This data can include sensitive information, including the content of database queries.
 Ensure that exposing this to MMS is consistent with your information security practices.
-Additionally, be aware that the profiler can consume resources which may adversely effect DB performance.
+Additionally, be aware that the profiler can consume resources which may adversely affect DB performance.
 Consider the implications before enabling profiling.

-To allow MMS to collect profile data for a specific host, click the "Enable profile data transmission," button in the far right column of the host listing.
+To allow MMS to collect profile data for a specific host, click the "Enable profile data transmission," button, with a clock icon, in the far right column of the host listing.
 It is the middle of the three icons.
 This raises a dialogue box that describes the implications of DB profiling and allows you to enable the transmission of the profiling data to MMS.

 When you select "Enable Profile Info Transmission," the agent will begin sending profile data to MMS.
 All configuration changes made in